Prescription charges: History

 When the National Health Service was established in 1948 all prescriptions were free.
 The power to make a charge was introduced in the NHS Amendment Act 1949 under pressure from Chancellor of the Exchequer Stafford Cripps, but Minister of Health Aneurin Bevan managed to block their implementation by threatening to resign.
 In 1951 Cripps's successor Hugh Gaitskell and Foreign Secretary Herbert Morrison did introduce NHS charges for dentures and spectacles in order to help fund the Korean War, leading Bevan to resign in protest.
-Charges on medications were introduced in 1952, by the Conservative government of Winston Churchill, at a rate of one shilling per prescription.
+Charges on medications were introduced in 1952, by the Conservative government of Winston Churchill, at a rate of one shilling (£0.05, 5 pence, in decimal currency) per prescription.

 There were exemptions for people in receipt of National Assistance or War Disablement Pension, children under 16 or at school, and venereal disease patients.
 In 1956 the rules were changed so that a charge applied to each item prescribed.
-In 1961 it was doubled to 2s.
-Charges were abolished by the Wilson Government on 1 February 1965, but reintroduced on 10 June 1968 at the higher rate of 2s 6d, but with a wider range of exemptions.
-As of April 2021 the prescription charge in England is £9.35.
+In 1961 it was doubled to 2s (£0.10, in decimal currency).
+Charges were abolished by the Wilson Government in February 1965, but reintroduced in June 1968 at 2s 6d (£0.125, in decimal currency), but with a wider range of exemptions.
+Charges were increased over the years; as of 2025 the prescription charge in England (but not other UK countries) is £9.90.

 Prescription charges and exemptions are administered by the NHS Business Services Authority.

 The existing list of medical exemptions is essentially a list of conditions for which long-term life-saving medication was available in 1968, and it has never been revised since.
-The policy on prescription charges was dismissed as a "dog's dinner" by the Social Market Foundation, who said in 2003 that the current rules on who pays for medicines and who does not are unfair and illogical.
+The policy on prescription charges was dismissed as a "dog's dinner" by the Social Market Foundation, which said in 2003 that the rules determining who must pay for medicines were unfair and illogical.

 In 2007, a survey conducted by Ipsos Mori found that 800,000 people failed to collect a prescription during 2007 due to cost.

-In 2008, 88% of patients in England got medicines free.
-Prime Minister Gordon Brown introduced an exemption for cancer patients in 2009, and promised free prescriptions for people with long-term conditions.
+In 2008, 88% of patients in England received medicines free of charge.
+Prime Minister Gordon Brown introduced an exemption for cancer patients—previously not exempt—in 2009, and promised free prescriptions for people with long-term conditions.

 The Prescription Charges Coalition, a campaigning organisation of which the Royal Pharmaceutical Society and numerous organisations of disabled people are members, launched a survey investigating the impact of prescription charges on people in England with long-term conditions in March 2017.
 It advocates free prescriptions for everyone with long-term conditions.
 In July 2017 they said a third of patients of working age had not collected a prescription because of cost.

 The Royal College of General Practitioners launched a campaign in May 2017 to scrap mental health prescription charges for students.

-Normal practice was to prescribe on a 28 day basis but in 2022 Community Pharmacy Wales asked GPs in Wales to extend repeat prescription intervals from 28 days to 56 days, to free up community pharmacists’ time.
+Normal practice in Wales was to prescribe 28 days'-worth, but in 2022 Community Pharmacy Wales asked GPs in Wales to extend repeat prescription intervals from 28 to 56 days to free up community pharmacists' time.